mobxjs/serializr/README.md

     @serializable(list(object(Message)))
     comments = [];
 }

-And then call `serialize` without the first argument.
 ```
+And then use `serialize` without the first argument.

 ## Enabling decorators (optional)